cfiltnlp/siamese-cognate-detection/README.md

 ## About

 The repository contains the Siamese FeedFoward implementation for the NLP task of True Cogante Detection.
 It can be extended for various similarity measure tasks for textual input.The code is implemented using PyTorch framework and uses the FastText Word Embeddings (P. Bojanowski,et al. Enriching Word Vectors with Subword Information) for Word Vector Representation.
+The paper can be found [here](http://dipteshkanojia.github.io/publication/cods-2020-cognate/) and [here](https://dl.acm.org/doi/10.1145/3371158.3371207).

 It should be noted that the work on this paper was carried out by Sravan Munukutla and Sayali Ghodekar.